fastify/fastify/docs/Validation-and-Serialization.md

 fastify.setSchemaCompiler(function (schema) {
   return ajv.compile(schema)
 })

+// -------
+// Alternatively, you can set the schema compiler using the setter property: fastify.schemaCompiler = function (schema) { return ajv.compile(schema) })
 ```

 But maybe you want to change the validation library.
 Perhaps you like `Joi`.
 In this case, you can use it to validate the url parameters, body, and query string!